Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course is a companion to FREN 215 and has similar goals: through an intensive review of grammatical topics already known to the student, and the introduction of some new topics, FREN 216 will increase communicative competence through vocabulary expansion, improved pronunciation, study of important grammatical concepts and the development of efficient reading and writing techniques.
-Conducted entirely in French, students work together in small groups reviewing the essential elements of French grammar, discussing literary texts and learning composition skills.
-Participation in multimedia programs, along with regular written assignments and oral tutorials, will further improve students’ abilities to understand and express themselves in French.
+Through an intensive review of grammatical topics already known to the student, and the introduction of some new topics, this course will increase students’ communicative competence through vocabulary expansion, improved pronunciation, study of important grammatical concepts, and the development of efficient reading and writing techniques.
+This course is conducted entirely in French, with students working together in small groups to review the essential elements of French grammar, discuss literary texts, and learn composition skills.

 FREN 219